GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 1. Navigate to the project that was output from `${ARTIFACT_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.

-#### VPC-SC

-Be aware that for the purposes of this machine learning project, there are several projects in each respective environment that have been placed within a `service perimeter`.
-As such, during your deployment process, you _will_ encounter deployment errors related to VPC-SC violations.
-Before continuing onto `5-app-infra/projects`, you will need to go _back_ into `3-networks-dual-svpc` and _update_ your ingress rules.

-Below, you can find the values that will need to be applied to `common.auto.tfvars` and your `development.auto.tfvars`, ###`non-production.auto.tfvars` & `production.auto.tfvars`.

-In `common.auto.tfvars` update your `perimeter_additional_members` to include:
- * the service acccount for bu3infra-pipeline: `"serviceAccount:sa-tf-cb-bu3-machine-learning@[prj-c-bu3infra-pipeline-project-id].iam.gserviceaccount.com"`
- * the service account for your cicd pipeline: `"serviceAccount:sa-terraform-env@[prj-b-seed-project-id].iam.gserviceaccount.com"`
- * your development environment logging bucket service account: `"serviceAccount:service-[prj-d-logging-project-number]@gs-project-accounts.iam.gserviceaccount.com"`
- * your development environment service acount for cloudbuild: `"serviceAccount:[prj-d-machine-learning-project-number]@cloudbuild.gserviceaccount.com"`

- In each respective environment folders, update your `development.auto.tfvars`, `non-production.auto.tfvars` & `production.auto.tfvars` to include the changes mentioned in <a href="./5-vpc-sc/README.md#ingress-policies">Ingress Policies section</a>.

-For your DEVELOPMENT.AUTO.TFVARS file, also include the egress policy mentioned in <a href="./5-vpc-sc/README.md#egress-policies">Egress Policies section</a>.

-Please note that this will cover some but not ALL the policies that will be needed.
-During deployment there will be violations that will occur which come from unknown google projects outside the scope of your organization.
-It will be the responsibility of the operator(s) deploying this process to view logs about the errors and make adjustments accordingly.
-Most notably, this was observed for Service Catalog.
-There will be an instance where an egress policy to be added for `cloudbuild.googleapis.com` access:

-    ```
-    // Service Catalog
-    {
-        "from" = {
-        "identity_type" = "ANY_IDENTITY"
-        "identities"    = []
-        },
-        "to" = {
-        "resources" = ["projects/[some random google project id]"]
-        "operations" = {
-            "cloudbuild.googleapis.com" = {
-            "methods" = ["*"]
-            }
-        }
-        }
-    },
-    ```

 ### Run Terraform locally

 #### ARTIFACT PUBLISH